Pros and Cons of a Design Agency as a Client and a Designer

 LA22.67_Graphics-01.jpg

-In addition to aesthetics, a full service design agency can also help you strategically plan your marketing, manage public relations, and more.
+A full-service design agency can also help you strategically plan your marketing, manage public relations, and more.
 This depends on the scope of the design agency, which varies quite a bit per agency.

-Working with a design agency
+Working with a design agency: pros & cons

 Are you a non-designer interested in outsourcing your design needs?
 Let’s go over the details of working with a graphic design firm to see if it fits your project.

 Outsourcing makes the world go round: in 2019, the global outsourcing market amounted to 92.5 billion U.S. dollars.
 Yep, that’s a B in front.
-If you missed the memo: outsourcing is the perfect way to work smarter, not harder.
+If you missed the memo: outsourcing is the perfect waz to work smarter, not harder.

 One way to outsource your graphic design needs is by hiring a design agency.
 Let’s face off the pros and cons.